Customizing Vim

 You can use these settings from the Command-line mode as well, but will be active for the current Vim session only.
 Settings specified in the

-file will be loaded automatically at startup.
-You can also load a different file as thevimrc
+vimrcfile will be loaded automatically at startup.
+You can also load a different file as thevimrc, which will be discussed in the CLI options chapter.

 Further Reading